Koy Detmer: College career

-Statistics
+College statistics

 Professional career

-Drafted in the 7th round of the 1997 NFL draft, Detmer spent the next 10 years in Philadelphia.
+Selected in the seventh round of the 1997 NFL draft, Detmer spent the next ten years in Philadelphia.
 He spent most of his career as a backup to quarterback Donovan McNabb and as the place-kick holder for David Akers.
 His action as a starter was limited to five games in the 1998 season and one game in the 2002 season, in which McNabb was out with a broken ankle.
 Detmer played well in that game, going 18 of 26 for 227 yards and three total touchdowns (two passing and one rushing).
 He dislocated his elbow in the fourth quarter of that game and was replaced by third-string quarterback A. J. Feeley.
 Detmer healed enough to play in the final games of 2002, but head coach Andy Reid decided to stay with Feeley, who was having success.
 He also saw sporadic playing time in the 2004 and 2005 seasons.

 Prior to the 2006 season, Detmer was released after the Eagles brought back A. J. Feeley and signed former Pro Bowl quarterback Jeff Garcia as the backups.
-He was re-signed on January 2, 2007 by the Eagles to provide a third quarterback for the team's playoff push, with Donovan McNabb out with injury.
+He was re-signed on January 2, 2007, by the Eagles to provide a third quarterback for the team's playoff push, with Donovan McNabb out with injury.
 He was also re-signed to be the kick holder for the Eagles.

 Detmer had his NFL career extended for a few days by signing with the Minnesota Vikings on November 6, 2007.
 The Vikings needed a second quarterback behind Brooks Bollinger while Tarvaris Jackson and Kelly Holcomb recovered from injuries.
 Detmer was reunited with Vikings head coach Brad Childress, who had been with the Eagles as the offensive coordinator.
 Detmer's stint with the Vikings was his first professional experience not in an Eagle uniform.
 The Vikings released Detmer on November 10, 2007, once Holcomb had recovered sufficiently to play.

 In 103 NFL games, Detmer has a career passer rating of 61.2 with ten career touchdowns and 14 interceptions thrown.
 Despite poor passing numbers, Detmer managed to have an 11-year career due to his ability to hold for place-kicks; then-Eagles special teams coach John Harbaugh and Pro Bowl kicker David Akers both spoke highly of Detmer's talent and skill in this area.

 NFL career statistics

 Personal life

-Detmer is a coach on the Somerset High School (Somerset, Texas) staff under his father, head coach Hubert "Sonny" Detmer.
-He also coached his son, Koy Detmer Jr., at Somerset.
-His son committed to Ty's alma mater, Brigham Young University, as a walk-on quarterback for the 2015 season.
+In 2016, Mission CISD named Detmer the Mission High School football coach.
+He is married to Monica Miller Detmer, a teacher and high school girls' basketball coach in Mission.
+In 2021, Detmer became the head coach of the football team at Somerset High School (Somerset, Texas), succeeding his father, Sonny Detmer.
+Koy Detmer was previously an offensive coordinator on the coaching staff.

-Mission CISD named Koy Detmer the Mission High School football coach at a board meeting on February 1, 2016.
-He is married to Monica Miller Detmer, who is a teacher and high school girls' basketball coach in Mission.
+In 2015, Detmer's son, Koy Jr., committed to Ty Detmer's alma mater, Brigham Young University, as a walk-on quarterback for the 2015 season.